oneWayOut/onewayout.github.io_old/_posts/2016-05-24-pixhawk-principle-and-customize.markdown

 Following the same concept, you can add a simple control law in [`Firmware/src/examples/fixedwing_control/main.c`](https://github.com/PX4/Firmware/tree/master/src/examples/fixedwing_control).
 The program subscribes the estimated position and attitude, manual control input.
 The only thing you need to do is to implement the PID control law, and calculate the **normalized control value**.
 Then publish it in the `actuator_controls_0` message to mixer to control the servos or motors.

-<h3 id="2.3"> 2.3 Change the mixer(To be continued...) </h3>
+<h3 id="2.3"> 2.3 Change the mixer </h3>

+The key concept of the mixer is to translate the normalized control output from the controller to pwm to actuators, Which greatly improves reusability of code.
 If you have a special airframe, you may need to have you own mixer to control the acuators.
 Please refer to [this webpage](http://dev.px4.io/concept-mixing.html) and the source file folder `Firmware/ROMFS/mixers`.

-Actually the mixer is a bit complicated, I haven't understood it quite well.
-Maybe I will add more explainations here later.

 <h3 id="2.4"> 2.4 Change the makefile and the startup script</h3>